-- Pursue continued eligibility of Congestion Mitigation Air Quality program funding for three-to-five years of operating expenses associated with any fixed-guideway or eligible bus projects; - b) Support expanded use of alternative delivery methods for federally-funded transportation projects; - c) Support environmental process improvements and stewardship efforts by the relevant federal agencies to expedite project delivery and accelerate the creation of jobs;
+- a) Pursue continued eligibility of Congestion Mitigation Air Quality program funding for operating expenses associated with any fixed-guideway or eligible bus projects; - b) Support expanded use of alternative delivery methods for federally-funded transportation projects; - c) Support expedited review and payments to local agencies and their contractors for project development, right-of-way acquisition, and construction activities; - d) Support efforts to authorize, fund, and streamline the delivery of bicycle and pedestrian projects in Orange County;

-- d) Support expedited review and payments to local agencies and their contractors for project development, right-of-way acquisition, and construction activities; - e) Support efforts to authorize, fund, and streamline the delivery of bicycle and pedestrian projects in Orange County; - f) Advocate for policies to encourage, when possible, a "complete streets" approach to multimodal project planning in order to expedite project delivery; - g) Support shifting the approval of Regional Transportation Plan amendments involving Transportation Control Measures from the Environmental Protection Agency back to the Federal Highway Administration while allowing for an adequate consultation process; - Support flexibility and increased local decision-making authority regarding the operation of high-occupancy vehicle (HOV) lanes in order to reduce or eliminate the unintended consequences resulting from Section 166 of the Federal Highway Act or any similar policy regulating degradation of HOV lanes; - i) Encourage cooperation between local, state, and federal partners to mitigate or eliminate any policy that places burdensome requirements on operators related to degradation of facilities and performance; - Support streamlining and greater flexibility of Federal Buy America requirements including increased clarification on market availability and technical feasibility of the Build America, Buy America Act requirements created in the IIJA to prevent any unintended disruption to projects and programs; - Support efforts to clarify roles and responsibilities related to toll enforcement policies to allow for interoperability between toll facilities while affirming user privacy; - I) Encourage policies on the planning, delivery, and operation of tolling projects that are aligned with the flexibility provided in California State law.
+- e) Advocate for policies to encourage, when possible, a "complete streets" approach to multimodal project planning in order to expedite project delivery; - f) Support flexibility and increased local decision-making authority regarding the operation of high-occupancy vehicle (HOV) lanes in order to reduce or eliminate the unintended consequences resulting from Section 166 of the Federal Highway Act or any similar policy regulating degradation of HOV lanes; - g) Encourage cooperation between local, state, and federal partners to mitigate or eliminate any policy that places burdensome requirements on operators related to degradation of facilities and performance; - h) Support streamlining and greater flexibility of Federal Buy America requirements including increased clarification on market availability and technical feasibility of the Build America, Buy America Act requirements created in the IIJA to prevent any unintended disruption to projects and programs; - Support efforts to clarify roles and responsibilities related to toll enforcement policies to allow for interoperability between toll facilities while affirming user privacy; - j) Encourage policies on the planning, delivery, and operation of tolling projects that are aligned with the flexibility provided in California State law; - Support equitable policies to ensure that inclusive public engagement, planning, and delivery of mobility improvements best serves all the residents of Orange County; - Support a collaborative approach to understanding the capital infrastructure and operational needs of local and state transportation agencies, as well as private sector partners, in the testing, development, demonstration, deployment, and operation of autonomous and connected vehicle technologies, while encouraging policies that ensure their safe implementation.

 IV.
-FISCAL REFORMS AND ISSUES
+FISCAL REFORMS & ISSUES